sho-hata/tparagen/README.md

 # tparagen
-tparagen inserts the `T.Parallel()` method from the testing package into a test function in a specific source file or an entire directory, fast and safely.
+tparagen inserts the `T.Parallel()` method from the testing package into a test function in a specific source file or an entire directory.

 [![ci](https://github.com/sho-hata/tparagen/actions/workflows/ci.yml/badge.svg)](https://github.com/sho-hata/tparagen/actions/workflows/ci.yml)

 ## Background
-To run go tests in parallel, you need to the `T.Parallel()` method from the testing package into the main/sub test you want to run in parallel.
+To run go tests in concurrency, you need to the `T.Parallel()` method from the testing package into the main/sub test you want to run in concurrency.

 ```go
 func SampleTest(t *testing.T) {